-Jennifer Hines (Vice Chair)
+Jennifer Hines (Board Chair)

-Amy Leonard (Secretary)
+Amy Leonard (Board Secretary)

 The Tacoma Refugee Choir is a non-auditioned choir of refugees, immigrants, and friends who seek belonging and are committed to creating a more equitable and welcoming community.
 In its first six years, the Tacoma Refugee Choir led by Erin Guinup has welcomed over 700 members from over 65 countries and performed for over 30,000 people at community, educational and government events, including WE Day, the National Race & Pedagogy Conference, and U.S. Citizenship ceremonies.
 The choir received standing ovations at TEDxSeattle and has been featured on PBS and network television with stories and music videos of original songs created with members.